Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Discussions

+In addition, it is noted that our deep extension is different from~\cite{Wang2017}, which is based on pure AEs and only uses NNs up to 6 layers.
+In contrast, we establish a general ability to boost link prediction using deep GAEs with many layers (e.g., up to 72 layers in our experiments).

-For understanding the difference between the learning in DGAE$_{\alpha}^{\beta}$ and GAEs, we visualize the low-dimensional graph embeddings learned by DGAE$_{\alpha}^{\beta}$ and GAEs with different numbers of layers using 2D t-SNE~\cite{Maaten2008}.
+\paragraph{Visualization.} To understand the difference between the learning in DGAE$_{\alpha}^{\beta}$ and GAEs, we visualize the low-dimensional embeddings learned by DGAE$_{\alpha}^{\beta}$ and GAEs with different numbers of layers using 2D t-SNE~\cite{Maaten2008}.
 The 2D embedding results on Cora are visually presented in Figure~\ref{fig:results4}.
-It is observed that DGAE$_{\alpha}^{\beta}$ leads to more separated graph embeddings than GAEs, which are in line with the our quantitative results in AUC and AP shown above.
+It is observed that DGAE$_{\alpha}^{\beta}$ leads to more separated graph embeddings than GAEs, which are in line with our quantitative results in AUC and AP as shown above and the grouping quality in Silhouette coefficient and normalized mutual information (NMI).